Hardeepsingh980/akj-kirtan/README.md

 A Kirtan App which fetch data from akj.org.
 It have all the features that a basic music player have.
 Please check it once and share your feedback.

 ## Link to APIs Used
-The APIs used are created by it itself.
+The APIs used are created by me itself.
 These all open to community for use.
 They are available on https://akjm.herokuapp.com/.

 ### Proper Documentation To the APIs is available at :- https://github.com/Hardeepsingh980/AKJ-APIs/blob/master/README.md